illsk1lls/ZipRipper/README.md

 nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards.<br>

 *ZIP, RAR, 7z, and PDF filetypes are supported

+*Offline Mode can be enabled by putting offline.dat (in the .resources folder) in the same folder<br>
+*as the script.